eferrea/BCI-Master/README.md

 **Content of the package**

 1. A Matlab BCI framework (BCImat).
-2. A Visual Studio project implementing a task controller written in c++ for testing the Matlab BCI framework  (TrackM).
+2. A c++ project implementing a task controller for testing the Matlab BCI framework  (TrackM).

 **Purpose of the BCI framework (BCIMat)**